NDCLab/pepper-pipeline/containers/README.md

 singularity --version
 ```

-Once that is confirmed, proceed with the following steps to build the image:
+Proceed with the following steps to build the image:

 1. Navigate to the container folder and build the container image using the `build` command.
 The build time will depend on the container size, with large containers taking more time to build.
    ```
-   cd container
+   cd container/singularity
    sudo singularity build pepper-container.simg eeg-pipe.recipe
    ```